tejuafonja/margctgan/README.md

 *The **X-axis** represents the size of the training dataset, with "all" indicating the full dataset size. **Real data (reference)** corresponds to the metrics directly measured on the real (train vs. test) data, serving as the reference (oracle score) for optimal performance.*

-This repository contains the implementation for ["MargCTGAN: A ``Marginally'' Better CTGAN for the Low Sample Regime" (ICML 2023 Deploying Generative AI Workshop)](https://openreview.net/pdf?id=4apndCCMv4).
+This repository contains the implementation for "MargCTGAN: A ``Marginally'' Better CTGAN for the Low Sample Regime" Published at [GCPR 2023](https://link.springer.com/chapter/10.1007/978-3-031-54605-1_34).
+This paper was also presented at [ICML 2023 Deploying Generative AI Workshop](https://openreview.net/pdf?id=4apndCCMv4).

 *Authors: Tejumade Afonja, Dingfan Chen, and Mario Fritz*